Motives and methods

 I frequently use references to myself (“I”, “me”, “my”) throughout this website.
 But as C.S.Lewis wrote in the preface to his autobiography “Surprised by Joy” (London: HarperCollins, 1977, page 7) this can be “suffocatingly subjective”…

 Yet I have deliberately taken this approach rather than try to appear “objective” by using indirect language.
-This is just being honest, because all writing is subjective.
+I see this as just being honest, because all writing is subjective.
 No author can escape imposing their own perspectives and editorial selection onto what they write, no matter what they are writing about.
 On the contrary, this is largely what makes writing literature so creative for them – and for me – as well as more engaging for the reader.

 Yet I apologise for these personal references if they seem overdone.
 But what I am writing is not meant to be about me.
 I’m just a “messenger” or teacher, responsible to understand and then convey what the Bible says as well as I can.
 And that’s a solemn responsibility!
 James 3:1.